amc1981/pyenv-for-windows/README.md

-# Pyenv for Windows
+# pyenv for Windows
 Quick guide to install pyenv on Windows PowerShell

 ## Introduction

 As a developer, you need agility in changing between python versions.
 Here we come with an excellent option.

-Pyenv is a command line tool that enables you to switch from one version to another, install specific packages for each version or execute a particular python script that only runs with a previous version than yours.
+pyenv is a command line tool that enables you to switch from one version to another, install specific packages for each version or execute a particular python script that only runs with a previous version than yours.

 ## Installation